-- 10. Students may request an explanation of how a grade has been calculated for any piece of assessed work from their instructor.
+10. Any student may request an explanation of how a grade has been calculated for any piece of assessed work from their instructor.
 Such an explanation does not form part of the grade challenges and appeals procedures and is a routine and regular part of feedback to students.
-An instructor may revise a grade at this stage, at the instructor's discretion. - 11.
-Students who wish to request the re-evaluation of a grade, based on the grounds listed above, should contact the instructor of the course within 5 working days of the grade's issuance and ask for specific clarification of the issue concerned.
-Students would normally be expected to have met with an instructor for feedback before making a challenge request. - 12.
+An instructor may revise a grade at this stage, at the instructor's discretion.

+- 11. A student who wishes to request the re-evaluation of a grade, based on the grounds listed above, should contact the instructor of the course within 5 working days of the grade's issuance and ask for specific clarification of the issue concerned.
+A student would normally be expected to have met with an instructor for feedback before making a challenge request. - 12.
 The University expects resolution within 5 working days of the challenge request, though there may be a reasonable delay if the instructor is on annual leave or if the University is closed. - 13.
-If the instructor is no longer in the employ of Richmond University or is unavailable for other reasons, students will meet with the relevant Associate Dean, or an alternative (such as Head of Department or equivalent) designated by the Associate Dean. - 14.
-If students do not receive a satisfactory outcome, they may file a formal grade challenge to the relevant Associate Dean, or an alternative (such as Head of Department or equivalent) designated by the Associate Dean within 5 working days of the outcome.
+If the instructor is no longer in the employ of Richmond University or is unavailable for other reasons, the student will meet with the relevant Associate Dean, or an alternative (such as Head of Department or equivalent) designated by the Associate Dean. - 14.
+If the student does not receive a satisfactory outcome, the student may file a formal grade challenge to the relevant Associate Dean, or an alternative (such as Head of Department or equivalent) designated by the Associate Dean within 5 working days of the outcome.

-Stage II: Grade Challenge to Associate Dean or equivalent
+Stage II: Grade Challenge to Associate Dean

-- 15. Students present a written statement outlining the grounds for the grade challenge to the Associate Dean (or equivalent) of the relevant School, or their designee, for consideration.
+- 15. The student presents a written statement outlining the grounds for the grade challenge to the Associate Dean of the relevant School, or their designee, for consideration.
 This should be done within 5 working days from the instructor's response to the grade challenge/ 15 calendar days of the original grade release.
 For the avoidance of doubt, academic judgement may not be appealed when making a grade challenge. - 16.
-An informal meeting may be called at this time by the Associate Dean (or equivalent) if necessary.
-Students may be accompanied to the meeting by a supporter.
-The supporter may prompt or provide advice directly to students, but may not address the hearing committee unless invited to do so by the Associate Dean(or equivalent).
+An informal meeting may be called at this time by the Associate Dean if necessary.
+A student may be accompanied to the meeting by a supporter or a registered student of the University.
+The supporter may prompt or provide advice directly to the student, but may not address the group members unless invited to do so by the Associate Dean. - 17.
+The Associate Dean, or a designee, will make a determination as to the merits of the grade challenge and attempt a resolution.
+He/she will prepare a written record and

-- 17. The Associate Dean, or a designee, will make a determination as to the merits of the grade challenge and attempt a resolution.
-He/she will prepare a written record and this will be provided to all parties, in writing, normally within 5 working days from the start of Stage II/20 calendar days of the original grade release. - 18.
+- this will be provided to all parties, in writing, normally within 5 working days from the start of Stage II/20 calendar days of the original grade release. - 18.
 There may be a delay in the decision if a meeting or further investigation is required.

-Students will be informed of the timeframe.
+The student will be informed of the timeframe.